markstringer-dti/markstringer-dti.github.io/dti.md

 Well here are a few things he could have done.
 All of them are partial.
 But they're all powerful.

-He could, and should have continued to keep track of the projects progress.
+He could, and should have continued to keep track of the project's progress.
 Even when the bosses had ignored him.
 Why?
 Because this is still useful information.
 Actual progress tells you not only when a project is likely to "Finish" but also how long any particular piece of work should take.

 He could have pushed more to get working software to where it finally needs to go.
 He could have done more to get it into the hands of real users.
 Because real users were the people that the bosses had to listen to.